lando/lando/docs/config/events.md

 ### Service commands

-While the defaults above are good to know we *highly recommend* you just explicitly define which commands should run on which services by keying the command with a service as below.
+While the defaults above are good to know we *highly recommend* you just explicitly define which commands should run on which services by keying the command with a service as shown below:

 ```yaml
 events: